nandstand/sample-site/content/get-started/hpc-tutorial.md

 weight: 10
 ---

+{{% alert color="success" %}}

+In a previous role, I wrote documentation to teach developers new to the team how to get up and running in an HPC environment.
+This sample demonstrates that experience using different subject matter than the real work that I did.

+I structured this tutorial using the Diátaxis framework, which encourages teaching through action and minimizes the role of explanation in designing tutorials.

+{{% /alert %}}

 ## Before you begin

 In this tutorial, you'll add a simple logging feature to the CAQRN system, and install a new dependency to the project.